Common Driving Mistakes Teens Make

 5) Not Wearing a Seat Belt

-Yes, they can be restrictive and uncomfortable.
-But, they also play a critical role in eliminating injuries or reducing the severity of injuries you might sustain in a car wreck.
+Seat belts play a critical role in eliminating injuries or reducing the severity of injuries you might sustain in a car accident.
 Sometimes a seat belt even decides who survives a crash.
 So, buckle up.

 It's difficult to master emergency handling skills, but you can easily learn to anticipate dangerous situations, which will limit the need to apply these emergency skills.
 Keeping a safe speed helps, too.